content-left-bg.png

 Applying for additional semesters of state education

-1. Students who have been enrolled for their basic allocation of semesters and want to receive additional semesters of state education can apply (or parents can apply on their behalf, if appropriate) to the:
+• Students who have been enrolled for their basic allocation of semesters and want to receive additional semesters of state education can apply (or parents can apply on their behalf, if appropriate), up to two semesters at a time, to the:

-1. The application must be made more than 12 weeks before the start of the semester, or the first of the semesters, to which the application relates.
+• Students must apply more than 12 weeks before the start of the semester, or the first of the semesters, to which the application relates.
 The decision-maker may allow the due date for applications to be extended.

 • consider the application within a reasonable time, allowing for the need to collect and analyse results of any relevant student assessment